pilcrowonpaper/astro-email-password-webauthn/README.md

-# Email and password example with 2FA and passkeys
+# Email and password example with 2FA and WebAuthn

 Built with Astro and SQLite.

-- Password check with HaveIBeenPwned
+- Password checks with HaveIBeenPwned
 - Sign in with passkeys
 - Email verification
 - 2FA with TOTP